IVCTool/IVCT_Compositions/kubernetes_use/README.md

     and can read out the URL to reach this service in the browser.
 Kubectl:   “minikube service list” shows the services provided

+### Reach the IVCT-GUI

+Rancher: Via the menu item Services you can see the services started for each namespace, and can read out the URL to reach this service in the browser.
+Kubectl:   “minikube service list” shows the services provided.